 The MTh in Church History combines a high-quality student experience with an expansive programme of study within the field of Christian History.
 You can learn more about the social history of Christianity, the development of its doctrines and practices, or examine the biographies of some of the Church’s most celebrated leaders.

 - Study Skills — assists you in acquiring the basic skills necessary to become a successful researcher.

 - The Protestant Reformation — examines the intellectual and religious changes that altered Christianity in the 16th century and that ultimately reshaped the social and political complexion of Europe as a whole.

-- Options include Thomas Beckett; The Female Saints of Wales; or Self and Suffering: Ascetic Life in Christian History.
+- Options include Thomas Beckett; The Female Saints of Wales; Cistercian World; Christianity, Culture and Society in 20th Century Britain

 Part II — Academic Dissertation